MahmoudMa2002/50projects50days/README.md

 ## Course Information

-*These projects are part of the [50 Projects in 50 Days Course] course by [Brad Traversy], designed to improve your HTML, CSS, and JavaScript skills through hands-on practice and real-world examples.*
+*These projects are based on the [50 Projects in 50 Days](https://www.udemy.com/course/50-projects-50-days/) course by [Brad Traversy](https://github.com/bradtraversy), designed to improve your HTML, CSS, and JavaScript skills.*